Counseling Degrees & Licenses in Alabama

 The University of North Alabama

 The University of North Alabama is the state’s oldest public university.
-The school’s Department of Counselor Education offers master’s degrees in clinical mental health counseling (master of arts) and school counseling (master of education).
+The school’s Department of Counselor Education offers master’s degrees in clinical mental health counseling (master of arts) and school counseling (master of arts in education).

 - Location: Florence, Alabama